MicrosoftDocs/bot-docs/articles/adaptive-dialog/adaptive-dialog-prebuilt-memory-states.md

 ## User scope

-User scope is persistent data scoped to the ID of the user you are conversing with.
+User scope is persistent data scoped to the ID of the user you're conversing with.

 Examples: